 Target Readers

-The book's cover lists the following as "target readers":
+The cover of the book lists the following as "target readers":

 - Those who want to learn how to build efficiently on AWS